outlawdesigns-io/Record/README.md

 $primaryKey: The name of the record's primary key field.

-$id: The unique identifier of the specific record you would like to construt.
+$id: The unique identifier of the specific record you would like to construct.

 ## Usage